yzhang-gh/vscode-dic-completion/README.md

 >
 > From [vim wikia](http://vim.wikia.com/wiki/Dictionary_completions)

-Enabled for Markdown and LaTeX.
+Enabled for Markdown, LaTeX and HTML.

 **Note**: After version 1.10.0, the default vscode setting disables quick suggestions for Markdown.
 To enable this, put
 ```